 How difficult is kayaking to Blue Heart Springs?

 Banbury Hot Springs is also closed on Sundays, so it’s not possible to rent kayaks OR launch your own boat.
-You could kayak from Ritter Island on Sunday to enjoy Blue Heart Springs with fewer crowds!
+However, Blue Heart Kayaking is open 7 days a week.

 Below are a few important items to make sure you pack for your kayaking trip to Blue Heart Springs: